johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/refactoring/refactoring_assistants.md

 * IDE-  [PyCharm](https://www.jetbrains.com/pycharm/)
 * [CodeScene](https://codescene.com/) - **no** installation necessary, but it requires a GitHub account.
 This tool integration with GitHub allows it to visualize your repositories.
 The Technical Debt part show refactoring targets.
 The Code Biomarkers show a more detailed analysis of smells but it is only available to paid subscribers.
 * [SonarQube](https://www.sonarqube.org/) is a tool/platform that performs static analysis on source codes.
 Download the free community edition.
+  * To install and test SonarQube, following the instructions [here](https://docs.sonarsource.com/sonarqube-community-build/try-out-sonarqube/). **Important:** It is recommended  and generally easiest installtion option for Mac M-series users to use [Docker](https://docs.docker.com/desktop/setup/install/mac-install/) instead of the "From the zip file" option.
+If you face any issue, please reach out to the TAs for help.

 <br/>